 copper foil where possible to provide a stronger current carrying

 For high current power rails, like the core power rail which may carry a

 current of more than 100 A, use multi-layers in parallel.

 enough stitching vias for the power planes to provide a low resistance vertical

-signal layers to provide good isolation and reference.
+Use a layer topology of ground-signal-ground for high-speed signal routing to provide good isolation and reference.